schoenwetteradam/wix-keeping-it-cute-app/README.md

 ## Environment Configuration

-Add these variables to your `.env.local` for local development:
+Copy `.env.example` to `.env.local` and fill in your Supabase credentials:

 - `SUPABASE_URL` (or `NEXT_PUBLIC_SUPABASE_URL` for the browser)
 - `SUPABASE_SERVICE_ROLE_KEY`
 - `NEXT_PUBLIC_SUPABASE_URL`
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`

 These values are required to build and run the API routes.
-The variables prefixed with `NEXT_PUBLIC_` are visible to the browser, while server-side handlers rely on `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`.
+Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser, while server-side handlers rely on `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`.

 ### 2. Running locally